stackitcloud/stackit-cli/docs/stackit_beta_sqlserverflex_user_describe.md

 ## stackit beta sqlserverflex user describe

-Shows details of an SQLServer Flex user
+Shows details of a SQLServer Flex user

 ### Synopsis

-Shows details of an SQLServer Flex user.
+Shows details of a SQLServer Flex user.
 The user password is only visible upon creation.
 You can reset it by running:
   $ stackit beta sqlserverflex user reset-password USER_ID --instance-id INSTANCE_ID